Expert

 sudo chown -R ubuntu:ubuntu /etc/letsencrypt

-sudo chmod -R u+rx /etc/letsencrypt
+sudo chmod -R a+rx /etc/letsencrypt

 mkdir -p ~/miniconda3